Physical culture: Origins

 The physical culture movement in the United States during the 19th century owed its origins to several cultural trends.

-In the United States, German immigrants after 1848 introduced a physical culture system based on gymnastics that became popular especially in colleges.
+In the United States, German immigrants after 1848 introduced a physical culture system based on gymnastics that became popular, especially in colleges.
 Many local Turner clubs introduced physical education (PE) in the form of 'German gymnastics' into American colleges and public schools.
 The perception of Turner as 'non-American' prevented the 'German system' from becoming the dominating form.
 They were especially important mainly in the cities with a large German-American population, but their influence slowly spread.

-By the late 19th century reformers worried that sedentary white collar workers were suffering from various "diseases of affluence" that were partially attributed to their increasingly sedentary lifestyles.
-In consequence, numerous exercise systems were developed, typically drawing from a range of traditional folk games, dances and sports, military training and medical calisthenics.
+By the late 19th century reformers worried that sedentary white-collar workers were suffering from various "diseases of affluence" that were partially attributed to their increasingly sedentary lifestyles.
+In consequence, numerous exercise systems were developed, typically drawing from a range of traditional folk games, dances and sports, military training, and medical calisthenics.

 Physical culture programs were promoted through the education system, particularly at military academies, as well as via public and private gymnasiums.

-Industry began the production of various items of exercise-oriented sports equipment.
+The industry began the production of various items of exercise-oriented sports equipment.
 During the early and mid-19th century, these printed works and items of apparatus generally addressed exercise as a form of remedial physical therapy.

-Certain items of equipment and types of exercise were common to several different physical culture systems, including exercises with Indian clubs, medicine balls, wooden or iron wands and dumbbells.
+Certain items of equipment and types of exercise were common to several different physical culture systems, including exercises with Indian clubs, medicine balls, wooden or iron wands, and dumbbells.

 Combat sports such as fencing, boxing, savate and wrestling were also widely practiced in physical culture schools and were touted as forms of physical culture in their own right.

 The Muscular Christianity movement of the late 19th century advocated a fusion of energetic Christian activism and rigorous physical culture training.